Environmental Protection Agency (EPA).

 Additional instructions on commenting or visiting the docket, along with more information about dockets generally, is available at http://www.epa.gov/dockets.

 II.
 Summary of Petitioned-For Tolerance

-Based upon review of the data supporting the petition, EPA has modified the level at which the tolerance is being established for almond hulls.
-The reason for this change is explained in Unit IV.C.
+Based upon review of the data supporting the petition, EPA is establishing some tolerances at different levels than requested and in some cases is establishing tolerances for different commodities than requested.
+The reasons for these changes are explained in Unit IV.C.